liveahero-wiki/liveahero-wiki.github.io/_charas/alphecca.md

   extra_sprites: fg_ADV_alphecca_h01,fg_ADV_alphecca_h01_skin1,fg_ADV_alphecca_h02,fg_ADV_alphecca_h02_skin1
 - stockId: 10622
   BIO_H01: |-
+    While travelling incognito to the beautiful capital of water, Alphecca heard the adventure story about the great king who cut open the path to the capital, that frontier spirit and how he's remembered by his people, excite him.

+    The new form he got, very closely resembled that king.

+    The trident shaped parallel weapon in his hand move freely with his intention, and is capable of making a path with the water it produced.

+    The image of this Alphecca, is of a king who lead his army in the front, clearing the way for them.
   BIO_H02: |-
     Alphecca recalls the time he ascended the throne.
     After losing his father and brother in quick succession, he found himself leading a nation very suddenly.